Skip to main content

 If the IQ Server uses a self-signed certificate, additional configuration is needed to make Sonatype for GitLab CI work.

-There are two approaches that could be taken to make that happen:
+Two approaches could be taken to make that happen:

 • Add the self-signed certificate to the Docker container created from the GitLab Sonatype IQ Docker image on the fly, or